-7 Things You Have to Give Up if You Want to Lose Weight
+7 Things to Give Up to Lose Weight

 When it comes to weight loss, many believe they must give up their favorite foods, social lives, and several other life's pleasures.
 But a healthier lifestyle does not necessarily translate to declining enjoyment of the simple things in life.
 In fact, the seven things you have to give up if you want to lose weight may not even be what you imagine!